How Many Quantum Computing Tools Do You Need to Know to Get a Quantum Computing Job?

 Tools matter, but judgement is what differentiates applicants.

-The “one tool per category” rule
+What is the “one tool per category” rule for UK quantum candidates?

 To avoid overwhelm, use this rule: